symfony/symfony-docs/components/dependency_injection/compilation.rst

 .. note::

-    Compiler passes are registered differently if you are using the full stack framework, see :doc:`/cookbook/service_container/compiler_passes`
+    Compiler passes are registered differently if you are using the full-stack framework, see :doc:`/cookbook/service_container/compiler_passes` for
-    for more details.
+    more details.

 Controlling the Pass Ordering
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~